sunpy/sunpy/doc/source/code_ref/timeseries.rst

 Creating a TimeSeries
 ---------------------
-TimeSeries can either be creating manually or automatically by downloading their own data (the most common case).
+TimeSeries can either be created manually or from source files using the factory.
 To create a custom `~sunpy.timeseries.GenericTimeSeries` see the example in the class documentation below.
-Subclasses of `~sunpy.timeseries.GenericTimeSeries` for specific instrument provide their own methods for opening files for their data.
+Subclasses of `~sunpy.timeseries.GenericTimeSeries` for specific instruments provide their own methods for opening files for their data.
 For more information see :ref:`ts-sources`.

 .. _ts-sources: